jodycola/java-tic-tac-toe/README.md

 The quintsential 3x3 paper and pencil game has been re-created with the help of Java.

-Run the .jar file to start the game, which will randomly choose a player to start.
+Run the .jar file in dist/ to start the game, which will randomly choose a player to start.

 Click positions on the 3x3 grid to place a "Cirlce" or "Cross" and the first to connect 3 spots wins.